cubeapm/docs/docs/instrumentation/datadog/dotnet.md

 Following are the steps to install the Datadog tracer and connect it with CubeAPM.
 If Datadog tracer is already installed, you can jump to step 2.

-1. Follow this link to install Datadog tracer: https://docs.datadoghq.com/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-core/.
+1. Follow this link to install Datadog tracer: [Datadog .NET Tracer Installation Documentation](https://docs.datadoghq.com/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-core/).

 2. To enable the .NET Tracer for your service, set the required environment variables and restart the application.